(Continued from the previous text)

 Across the street, there was a bar that opened in 1545, and it was also crowded.
 Business was good!

 In our conversation, we learned that two of the German men were the same age as Mr. Jia and me, both turning sixty that year.
 One of them was particularly chatty; he had worked in Suzhou, China, and knew a few words of Chinese.
-The more we talked, the more we hit it off; he particularly liked and could even cook Chinese "Mao-style red-braised pork."
+The more we talked, the more we hit it off; he particularly liked and could even make Chinese "Mao-style braised pork."
 I also used a translation app on my phone to chat with them in Chinese and German while drinking.

 They were all locals from Bamberg and loved this bar, being regulars here!